open-mmlab/mmpose/docs/en/guide_to_framework.md

         0.062, 0.072, 0.179, 0.179, 0.072, 0.062
     ])
 ```

+- `keypoint_info` contains the information about each keypoint.
+  1. `name`: the keypoint name.
+The keypoint name must be unique.
+  2. `id`: the keypoint id.
+  3. `color`: (\[B, G, R\]) is used for keypoint visualization.
+  4. `type`: 'upper' or 'lower', will be used in data augmentation [RandomHalfBody](https://github.com/open-mmlab/mmpose/blob/main/mmpose/datasets/transforms/common_transforms.py#L263).
+  5. `swap`: indicates the 'swap pair' (also known as 'flip pair').
+When applying image horizontal flip, the left part will become the right part, used in data augmentation [RandomFlip](https://github.com/open-mmlab/mmpose/blob/main/mmpose/datasets/transforms/common_transforms.py#L94).
+We need to flip the keypoints accordingly.
+- `skeleton_info` contains information about the keypoint connectivity, which is used for visualization.
+- `joint_weights` assigns different loss weights to different keypoints.
+- `sigmas` is used to calculate the OKS score.
+You can read [keypoints-eval](https://cocodataset.org/#keypoints-eval) to learn more about it.

 In the model config, the user needs to specify the metainfo path of the custom dataset (e.g. `$MMPOSE/configs/_base_/datasets/custom.py`) as follows: